stanleesocca/Minimal_website/content/_index.md

 Hi, my name is Stanley.
-I'm a PhD student in Laboratoire des Sciences du Climat et de l'Environnement (LSCE).
+I'm a graduate student in Laboratoire des Sciences du Climat et de l'Environnement (LSCE).
 My overarching interest lies in the intersection of Oceanography, Marine ecology and Biogeochemistry.
 Currently, I will be working on numerical modelling of benthic biogeochemical cycle.

-I decided to create this space as a landing page for my work.
-Occassionally, I will share some experiences, story, commentaries along the way.
+I decided to create this space as a landing page for my works, reflections and commentaries.

+<p align="right"><i>Prior thinking, posterior rambling...</i></></p>